-On 28 June 2019, Best Legend Industries Limited, one of the non-controlling shareholders in Glucose Biosenser Systems (Greater China) Pty Ltd transferred it's 1,000,000 shares to the Company for consideration of 100,000 Series A Convertible Preference Shares in the Company.
+On June 28, 2019, Best Legend Industries Limited, one of the non-controlling shareholders in Glucose Biosensor Systems (Greater China) Pty Ltd transferred it's 1,000,000 shares to the Company for consideration of 100,000 Series A Convertible Preference Shares in the Company.
 As a result of this, the non-controlling interest in Glucose Biosensor Systems (Greater China) Pty Ltd has decreased to 1.04%.

-On June 27, 2019 Life Science Biosensor Diagnostics Pty Ltd (the Licensor), the company's controlling stockholder, transferred a total of 36,600 shares of its common stocks to a total of 122 employees of the Licensor and related companies pursuant to Regulation S under the Securities Act.
-As at June 30, 2019 the Licensor owns a total of 8,473,400 common stock of the company representing 99.6% of the company outstanding common stock.
+On September 2, 2019, Life Science Biosensor Diagnostics Pty Ltd (the Licensor) transferred a total of 42,000 shares of its common shares to a total of 140 employees of the Company and related companies, in each case pursuant to Regulation S under the Securities Act.